wacncontent/CustomizeTool/output/articles/active-directory/active-directory-manage-o365-subscription.md

 1. Sign in to the Azure Management Portal as msmith@hotmail.com.
 2. Click **New** > **App services** > **Active Directory** > **Directory** > **Custom Create**.
 3. Click Use existing directory and select the **I am ready to be signed out now** checkbox.
-4. Sign in to the Azure Management Portal as global admin of Contoso.onmicrosoft.com (for example, msmith@contoso.com).
+4. Sign in to the Azure Management Portal as global admin of Contoso.partner.onmschina.cn (for example, msmith@contoso.com).
 5. When prompted to **Use the Contoso directory with Azure?**, click **Continue**.
 6. Click **Sign out now**.
 7. Sign in to the Management Portal as msmith@hotmail.com.
 The Contoso directory and the Default directory appear in the Active Directory extension.